jhellerstein/blog/content/blog/crdt-turtles/index.md

 An "op-based" CRDT is just a particular class of semilattice.
 The state of an op-based CRDT represents a *partially-ordered log of operations* (opaque commands).
 The CRDT's job is to ensure that the partially-ordered log is consistent across nodes.

 The partial order among ops can be captured by each site tagging every new op it generates with a `causalContext` value.
-This ensures (1) that recipients of ops from node $n$ will have them ordered in the same way as $n$ did, and (2) operations *across* nodes are causally (and hence partially) ordered, via the `causalContext`.
+This ensures (1) that recipients of ops from node $n$ will have them ordered in the same way as $n$ did, and (2) operations *across* nodes are causally ordered, via the `causalContext`.

 Specifically, the state $S$ of an op-based CRDT can simply be a *set* of `(causalContext, op)` tuples, with simple set-union as the `merge` function.
 The `causalContext` is ignored by the lattice `merge`, but carried along to preserve a consistent partial order of the log.
 One typical `causalContext` implementation is to use vector clock timestamps, with each node incrementing its entry in the vector clock for every op and message.